FlutterWay/flutter_emoji_gif_picker/README.md

 );
 ```

-## Column View or Stack View ???
+## Should Emoji-Gif picker resize your page ?
-Changes the size of the application when the keyboard is opened.
-Do you want Emoji Picker to work the same way?
-Then wrap your design with EmojiGifMenuLayout and set fromStack:false in your picker icon widget.
+If you want your emoji-gif picker to resize your page when opened, your page needs to be wrapped with EmojiGifMenuLayout and set fromStack:false in your picker icon widget.
+Otherwise emoji-gif picker will cover its own space on your page

 ```dart
 EmojiGifMenuLayout(